capactio/website/docs/feature/policies/overview.md

 2. If in the merged policy rules, there are two elements in `oneOf`, with the same `implementationConstraints`, then we merge them into a single element:
    - `additionalInput` of the elements are deep merged based on the priority order
    - for both `requiredTypeInstances` and `additionalTypeInstances`, the elements are joined together.
 If there are two TypeInstances with the same Type Reference, then the one from the higher priority order policy is chosen.

+## TypeInstance storage backend priority order

+Engine selects TypeInstance backend in a given order:

+1. If backend is enforced by Implementation via `spec.requires` section:
+    1. Uses backend specified under `inject.requiredTypeInstances` for a given Interface rule. _If not found:_
+    2. Uses default specified under `default.inject.requiredTypeInstances` for all Interface Policy. _If not found:_
+    3. Such Implementation is ignored by Engine as its requirements are not satisfied.
+2. If not, checks default storage backend for TypeInstance of a given Type specified under `typeInstance` property.
+Engine tries to find:
+    1. Exact match based on Type path and revision. _If not found:_
+    2. Exact match based only on Type path. _If not found:_
+    3. Pattern match based on Type path and revision. _If not found:_
+    4. Pattern match based only on Type path. _If not found:_
+    5. Such TypeInstances is created without explicit storage backend **ID**.
+As a result, it is stored in built-in Local Hub storage.

 ## Change priority order of the policies